 The Audit Committee has adopted a formal policy concerning approval of audit and non-audit services to be provided to the Company by its independent registered public accounting firm, KPMG LLP.
 The policy requires that all services provided by KPMG LLP, including audit services and permitted audit-related and non-audit services, be pre-approved by the Audit Committee.
-The Audit Committee pre-approved all audit and non-audit services provided by KPMG LLP for fiscal year 2007.
+The Audit Committee pre-approved all audit and non-audit services provided by KPMG LLP for fiscal year 2010.
+The Audit Committee met nine (9) times during fiscal year 2010.